DLochmelis33/kmm-research/kotlin-native/aoPassBenchmarking/README.md

 It's pretty straightforward: place your test in a separate class in [this directory](../performance/ring/src/main/kotlin/org/jetbrains/ring) and plug into `baseBenchmarksSet` [here](../../kotlin-native/performance/ring/src/main/kotlin/main.kt).

 This is a way to add a test to the `ring` suite.
-This is a way to add a test to the ring suite.
 You can create your suite by analogy with the ones in the [`performance`](../performance) directory.